FoundationDB/fdb-kubernetes-operator/docs/manual/technical_design.md

 You can skip this check by setting the `ignoreUpgradabilityChecks` flag in the cluster spec.

-### ReplaceMisconfiguredPods
+### ReplaceMisconfiguredProcessGroups

-The `ReplaceMisconfiguredPods` subreconciler checks for process groups that need to be replaced in order to safely bring them up on a new configuration.
+The `ReplaceMisconfiguredProcessGroups` subreconciler checks for process groups that need to be replaced in order to safely bring them up on a new configuration.
 The core action this subreconciler takes is setting the `remove` field on the `ProcessGroup` in the cluster status.
 Later subreconcilers will do the work for handling the replacement, whether processes are marked for replacement through this subreconciler or another mechanism.

 See the [Replacements and Deletions](replacements_and_deletions.md) document for more details on when we do these replacements.